kmmndr/geonames_dump/README.md

 It's a "gem" version of the application [brownbeagle/geonames](https://github.com/brownbeagle/geonames).
 Now you only need to include the dependency into your Gemfile and your project will include geonames.

+You're free to use [geocoder](https://github.com/alexreisner/geocoder) or [geokit](https://github.com/imajes/geokit) or any other geocoding solution.

 ## Installation

 Add this line to your application's Gemfile: